CCQC/Quax/README.md

 ```

 ### Building the Libint Interface
+A [Docker image](https://hub.docker.com/r/ericacmitchell/libint_derivs) has been made for Libint with up to 2nd-order derivatives and maximum angular momentum of 5 for standard integrals, Cartesian-multipole integrals, and F12-type integrals.

-For the Libint interface, you nust install those dependencies as well.
+Otherwise, for the Libint interface, you nust install those dependencies as well.
 ```
 conda install libstdcxx-ng gcc_linux-64 gxx_linux-64 ninja boost eigen3 gmp bzip2 cmake pybind11
 ```